jushih/Credit-Risk-Prediction/README.md

 The advantage of a Random Forest model over a simple Decision Tree is that Decision Trees are prone to overfitting.
 Decision Trees, especially ones that are deep, will form detailed feature branches that fit the training data but don't generalize well.
 In the case of a Random Forest model, each tree uses a subsample of the features to make their prediction so overfitting is less likely to occur.
 This sampling technique is known as bootstrap aggregation, or **bagging**.
 It leads to better model accuracy and also allows Random Forests another advantage - the ability to determine **feature importance**.

-I also perform hyperparameter tuning on the Random Forest to build the best model.
-The Grid Search found the following best parameters.
+I perform hyperparameter tuning on the Random Forest to build the best model.
+Grid Search found the following best parameters.

 ```
 {'bootstrap': True,